 And lastly, in a self-admitting confession, Katrina concludes, "It's very simple.
 I'm a friendly girl.
 I don't like to offend anyone.
 But in pleasing others and not offending them, I won't compromise with my own inbuilt sense of right and wrong.
 I know what I want in life.
 And I won't take any short cuts."

 You have come a long way Katrina!
 Kudos to you and your efforts!

-Katrina Kaif is among Bollywood's most stunning actresses.
-On her 35th birthday, here's a look at her photos from earlier times when she looked drastically different and few candid revelations like never-before, straight from the horse's mouth.
+Katrina Kaif is all set for her upcoming film Zero, where she plays an alcohol addict Bollywood superstar named Babita Kumari.
+Ahead of her film, here's a look at her photos from earlier times when she looked drastically different and few candid revelations like never-before, straight from the horse's mouth.
 We bet you haven't heard them before!

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.